T.K. Sabapathy: Curatorial work and support, founding of research institutions for Asian art

 In 2001, Sabapathy formed the Contemporary Asian Arts Centre (CAAC), a contemporary Asian art research facility at the LASALLE College of the Arts.
 From 2001 to 2004, he served as the director of the centre, which supported art and artist research projects, publications, and participation in regional art forums and symposiums.
 In 2004, the centre was absorbed into LASALLE when funding for the centre ran out, and Sabapathy's involvement with the centre came to an end.
-Sabapathy would go on to establish Asia Contemporary in 2015, an independent Southeast Asian art research institute, and headed it as its founding director.
+Sabapathy went on to establish Asia Contemporary in 2015, an independent Southeast Asian art research institute, and headed it as its founding director.
 The institute collaborated with artists and historians on residencies and published works.

-In 2010, Sabapathy would publish Road to Nowhere: The Quick Rise and the Long Fall of Art History in Singapore.
+In 2010, Sabapathy published Road to Nowhere: The Quick Rise and the Long Fall of Art History in Singapore.
 The book built on lectures Sabapathy had given at the National Institute of Education, which traced the academic landscape in Singapore and elsewhere.
 It examined in particular the teaching of the history of art in the then University of Malaya in the 1950s and its advancement in the 1960s, as well as the closure of the university museum and its art history programme in the 1970s.

-Recent work and publications
+Later work and publications

 In 2015, at the exhibition 5 Stars: Art Reflects on Peace, Justice, Equality, Democracy and Progress at SAM, Sabapathy's work was presented alongside that of artists Ho Tzu Nyen, Matthew Ngui, Suzann Victor, and Zulkifle Mahmod.
 Tracing the chronology of Sabapathy's critical writings across four decades, the presentation drew on his personal collection of books and his authored texts, presenting them in an 'artifactual' manner.
-Sabapathy was also Co-Chair and Curatorial Advisor of the Singapore Biennale 2013 and 2016, and is the Curatorial Advisor to SAM.
+Sabapathy was also co-chair and Curatorial Advisor of the Singapore Biennale 2013 and 2016, and is the Curatorial Advisor to SAM.

 In 2018, an anthology of Sabapathy's writings, Writing the Modern: Selected Texts on Art & Art History in Singapore, Malaysia & Southeast Asia 1973–2015, was published.